BIOMENG 241 : Instrumentation and Design

 Lectures will be available as recordings.
 Other learning activities including laboratories and tutorials may not be available as recordings.
 The course may include live online events including tutorials and group discussions.

-Attendance on campus is required for the test.
+Attendance on campus is required for the test and examination.

 The activities for the course are scheduled as a standard weekly timetable for the rst 8 weeks of semester, transitioning to a project-intensive schedule for the remaining 4 weeks.